Bill13579/plu_activation/paper.md

 To validate the efficacy and unique properties of the Periodic Linear Unit (PLU), we conduct a series of experiments on the classic spiral classification task.
 This task is notoriously difficult for simple statistical models as it requires learning a highly non-linear, curved decision boundary.
 We compare PLU against three standard activation functions: ReLU, GELU, and the periodic Snake activation.

 ***Experimental Setup:*** All models are simple Multi-Layer Perceptrons (MLPs) trained with the Adam optimizer (lr=0.01) and Binary Cross-Entropy loss.
-A crucial constraint is applied to all experiments: for both PLU and Snake which are parametric, the learnable activation parameters are **shared** across all neurons in a layer.
+A crucial constraint is applied to all experiments: for both PLU and Snake which are parametric, the learnable activation parameters are **shared** across all neurons in the entire network.
 This provides a challenging test case, as the network must find a single activation shape which is suitable for all neurons.

 ## Superior Convergence and Expressivity in a Standard MLP